vaultblockmagic/vault/contracts/README.md

    - Register ExternalAPIMFA contract for a custom-logic automation trigger and fund on automation.chain.link.
    - Register ExternalAPIMFA contract as a chainlink function and fund on functions.chain.link.
    - Deploy CrossChainNameService.sol with vaultCore contract address and appropriate parameters.
+   - Fund CrossChainNameService contract with native ETH asset.
+   - Call `setCrossChainNameService` in vaultCore contract.
+   - Call `enableChain` and `enableSource` in CrossChainNameService to enable valid destination and source policies.
+   - Set the registrar address in CrossChainNameService.

 ## ExternalSignerMFA Addresses: